protontypes/LibreSelery/README.md

 ## API Integrations

-OpenSelery plans to support multiple APIs and assets in the near future:
+OpenSelery plans to support multiple APIs and assets in the near future like:
 - [x] Github
+- [ ] Gitlab
+- [ ] Savannah
 - [x] Libraries.io
-- [ ] Gitlab
 - [x] Coinbase
-- [ ] Paypal (Already tested but requires a business account activation [#34](https://developer.paypal.com/docs/api/overview/#))
 - [ ] Uphold